maphub/maphub-portal/README.md

     bundle install

-Then, run the Rails application, probably in a separate console window, with...
+Then, run the Rails application, probably in a separate console window.

     bundle exec rails server

-...and start the Sunspot/Solr search engine

-    bundle exec rake sunspot:solr:start

 Create the database and add some test data

     bundle exec rake db:migrate
     bundle exec rake db:seed

 Finally, open <http://localhost:3000/> in your browser and log into MapHub with `user1@example.com` and `test`.